 “When you know that your essential expenses, your day-to-day needs, are covered for the rest of your life by a guaranteed source of income, you gain the peace of mind and financial confidence to pursue those things you want to do in retirement,” says Roy Benjamin, vice president of product development and an actuary at Fidelity.

 But not all income annuities are alike—some might have high embedded fees or be issued by a company whose financial rating is low.
 So you’ll want to take the time to understand the differences among them and figure out which features might best meet your particular needs.

 What is a fixed lifetime income annuity?

 A fixed lifetime income annuity represents a contract with an insurance company whose purpose is to convert part of your retirement savings (an amount you choose) into a predictable lifetime income stream.
-In return for a lump sum investment, the insurance company guarantees to pay you (or you and your spouse) a set rate of income for life.
-Recently expanded, this annuity category also gives you the option of starting your income immediately or sometime in the future.
+In return for a lump-sum investment, the insurance company guarantees to pay you (or you and your spouse) a set rate of income for life.
+Recently expanded, this annuity category also gives you the option of starting your income either immediately or some time in the future.

 - Market risk.
 Regardless of whether the market goes up or down, the insurance company is obligated to provide you with income payments every year.